sheilasaia/paper-yadkin-swat-sovi/README.md

 This README.md file was generated on 20190410 by Sheila Saia.

-This GitHub repository was created to provide access to collected data, analysis code, and other information associated with the paper by Saia et al. titled "Applying Climate Change Risk Management Tools to Combine Streamflow Projections and Social Vulnerability" in *Ecosystems* (paper link: https://link.springer.com/article/10.1007/s10021-019-00387-5).
+This GitHub repository was created to provide access to collected data, analysis code, and other information associated with the paper by Saia et al. titled "Applying Climate Change Risk Management Tools to Combine Streamflow Projections and Social Vulnerability" in *Ecosystems* (Ecosystems link: https://link.springer.com/article/10.1007/s10021-019-00387-5, TreeSearch link: https://www.fs.usda.gov/treesearch/pubs/56780).

 ## General Information ##